BHK4321/Fintrack/README.md

 - Savings rate

 It also includes a graphical expense breakdown using a pie chart and displays upcoming bill reminders to help users manage payments efficiently.

+All the values are real-time (as provided by user).

 ### 6. Data Security & Authentication
 - Secure authentication using JWT.